University High School (New Jersey): Athletics

-The girls' basketball team won the Group I state championship in 2007 (vs. Palmyra High School), 2008 (vs. Wildwood High School), 2016 (vs. Bound Brook High School), 2018 (vs. Bound Brook) and 2019 (vs. Bound Brook).
-The program's five state titles are tied for ninth-most in the state.
+The girls' basketball team won the Group I state championship in 2007 (vs. Palmyra High School), 2008 (vs. Wildwood High School), 2016 (vs. Bound Brook High School), 2018 (vs. Bound Brook), 2019 (vs. Bound Brook), 2022 (vs. Shore Regional High School), 2023 (vs. Shore Regional) and 2024 (vs. Shore Regional).
+The program's eight state titles are tied for sixth-most in the state.
 The team won the North II, Group I state sectional championship in 2007 with a 66–50 win over Bloomfield Tech High School and moved on to win the Group I state championship, defeating Palmyra High School by a score of 80–55 for the title.
 The team made it to the 2007 Tournament of Champions, defeating Willingboro High School, 71–58, in the first round, Trenton Catholic Academy, 61–51, in the semis and Trenton Central High School, 68–62, in the finals to win the tournament.
 The 2016 beat Bound Brook by a score of 81-55 in the Group I playoff finals at the Pine Belt Arena and as the sixth seed in the Tournament of Champions lost in the quarterfinals round to third-seeded Manasquan High School by 57-49, despite leading by seven points in the last five minutes of the game.
 In 2019, the team faced Bound Brook in the Group I state championship game for the fourth consecutive year and won the title with a 41–20 win, their third championship in the four match-ups between the two teams, and entered the Tournament of Champions seeded fifth before losing in the first round to by a score of 61-45 to a St. Rose High School team that was ranked fourth.